CabooseSayzWTF/SR1-Maps-Project/README.md

 10. Lopez Seafood Inc - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 11. Low Rez Downtown - needs cts file<br>
 12. Penthouse - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
-13. Tha Row - needs clean up/tested and new loadscreen image<br>
+13. Tha Row - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 <br>
 Big Ass Chains<br>
 ----------------<br>